microsoft/qsharp-compiler/examples/QIR/Optimization/README.md

 ## Optimizing QIR

 While Clang is typically used to compile and optimize e.g. C code, it can also be used to manipulate LLVM IR directly.
-The command below tells Clang to run a series of optimizations on the generated QIR code `Hello.ll` and output back LLVM IR:
+The command below tells Clang to run a series of optimizations on the generated QIR code `Hello.ll` and output back LLVM IR (run from the qir folder):

 ```shell
 clang -S qir/Hello.ll -O3 -emit-llvm -o qir/Hello-o3.ll